zingale/phy504/_sources/floating-point.rst.txt

 .. admonition:: reading

-   `What Every COmputer Scientist Should Know About Floating-Point Arithmetic <https://dl.acm.org/doi/10.1145/103162.103163>`_
+   `What Every Computer Scientist Should Know About Floating-Point Arithmetic <https://dl.acm.org/doi/10.1145/103162.103163>`_

 We can think of a floating point number as having the form: